-- Rising labor costs is the sixth-ranked risk for 2022.
-The pandemic has spawned increased mobility in the workforce including but not limited to changing locations and industries.
+- 6. Anticipated increases in labour costs may affect ability to meet profitability targets - 7.
+Resistance to change may restrict ability to pivot and adapt - 8.
+Inability to utilise sufficiently advanced data analytics to achieve market intelligence - 9.
+Inability to manage cyber threats that can significantly disrupt operations - 10.
+Shifts in perspectives and expectations about diversity, equity and inclusion - Rising labour costs is the sixth-ranked risk for 2022.
+The pandemic has spawned increased mobility in the workforce - including but not limited to changing locations and industries.
 Companies have open positions they're struggling to staff.
 People are less willing to work for minimum wage and want more benefits and flexibility.
 This risk zoomed upward from 23rd in 2021 to sixth place for 2022.
-Clearly, executives are concerned about attracting and retaining talent and labor, and must meet the table stakes the market requires to do so. - DEI has elevated in importance.
+Clearly, executives are concerned about attracting and retaining talent and labour, and must meet the table stakes the market requires to do so. - DEI has elevated in importance.
 Shifts in perspectives and expectations about social issues and priorities surrounding DEI the 10th-rated risk overall for 2022 are forcing assessment of policies and processes around recruiting, retention, career advancement and reward systems.
 It's also requiring companies to engage the investor community and address rising expectations in environmental, social and governance (ESG) reporting. - The future of work is a priority now.
 Similar to last year, this risk is the fourth-ranked issue looking out 12 months.
-The state of labor markets is such that significant efforts are necessary to upskill and reskill existing employees as new technological investments come online and displace existing job functions while creating new ones.
+The state of labour markets is such that significant efforts are necessary to upskill and reskill existing employees as new technological investments come online and displace existing job functions while creating new ones.